 Infidelity.
-You could sit and think of about a 100 films that deal with this theme.
-But rarely has a film managed to capture the sheer pain, the brutal realities that come with having to share your life with another person.
+You could sit and think of about 100 films that deal with this theme.
+But rarely has a film managed to capture the sheer pain the brutal realities that come with having to share your life with another person.
 When is it that you really feel unsatisfied in your relationship?
-It could be you, or your partner.
+It could be you or your partner.
 Or perhaps it’s neither of you.
 It really is a very complex issue.
-Few films have managed to portray the various complex facets of infidelity and this article takes a look at some of those films.
+Few films have managed to portray the various complex facets of infidelity, and this article takes a look at some of those films.
 So here we go.
 Here is the list of top movies about infidelity and adultery.
 You can watch some of these really good cheating wife movies on Netflix, Hulu, or Amazon Prime.

 15. Unfaithful (2002)

 Not the best of films, but ‘Unfaithful’ brilliantly manages to touch on the themes of love and infidelity in a way that is quite moving and affecting than most films.
 The story concerns a couple whose marriage gets on the verge of near destruction when the wife becomes deeply infatuated with a stranger she encounters one day.
 The film has an unsettling atmosphere that plays out to the seething tension present throughout the narrative.
 It was widely criticized for losing its focus on the plot and turning into a sappy melodrama, but it manages to capture the emotional and sexual tension almost every human being experiences regardless of how content they are with their relationships.

 Read More: Best Spoof Movies of All Time

 14. Brokeback Mountain (2005)